-ISO 26000 is designed to work in all organizational and cultural contexts, in any country or region.
+ISO 26000 is designed to work in all organisational and cultural contexts, in any country or region.
 On the operational side, there are no certification or specific requirements, as well as no particular timeline.

-Organizations can use the standard’s suggestions for implementing a social responsibility policy as they like and in the timeline, they decide.
+Organisations can use the standard’s suggestions for implementing a social responsibility policy as they like and in the timeline, they decide.

 The steps for implementing a social responsibility policy following ISO 26000 guidance may vary depending on the strategy and objectives defined by companies.

 However, the 8 steps below provide an idea of what the process generally looks like:

 1. Fully understand the ISO 26000 standard and framework

 Companies can use the many resources available online to train managers and employees to ensure that socially responsible behaviors are implemented throughout the organisation and integrated into the day-to-day business.

 Evaluate their situation for each of the ISO 26000 seven core subjects, identifying significant issues